angelo-casciani/conv_automata/README.md

 ### Routing experiments

-To reprodure the experiments for the _routing_ evaluation, for example:
+To reproduce the experiments for the _routing_ evaluation, for example:
 ```bash
 cd src
 python3 main.py --llm_id mistralai/Mistral-7B-Instruct-v0.3 --modality evaluation-routing --max_new_tokens 512